Description

 Rate Of Fire 1.5 - 3.4 rounds per minute 1

-• ^The lower ROF figure is for guns fired at 45 degree elevation while the higher figure is for firing at or near the loading angle.
+• ^The lower ROF figure is for guns fired at a 45 degree elevation while the higher figure is for firing at or near the loading angle.

 Ammunition